 Cultivate efficient projects for the hackathon

 Projects should not be just randomly picked.
 The should have the following qualities -

 - Well-defined - The project given to participants must have a clearly defined problem statement and specific proposed solution.

 - Feasible - Administer the goals of the projects considering the limited time that the participants would have.
 At the end of the event, they should emerge out of the challenge feeling that they have accomplished and learned new things.

 - Led by an expert - Always have a stakeholder or a subject matter expert mentor the project so that he/she can drive the project realistically.

 Considering the networking issues, and verify that they work for the kind of capacity you are going to have.
 The authorities at the venue will always tell you all the things you want to hear, but always remember that your network performance is ever important.
 You can consider network performance as part of your contract if you are holding a commercial event.

 Check all the venue requirements

 Before deciding the venue, check all the intricacies.
-Consider the seating arrangement, power requirements, microphones and the likes.
-A convention centre will work for a huge organization handling millions of contacts a day while startups and SMB providers can function with a simple, clean space.
+Consider the seating arrangement, power requirements, microphones, and the likes.
+A convention centre will work for a large organization handling millions of contacts a day while startups and SMB providers can function with a simple, clean space.
 Also, take care of the server hardware which will be able to attend your attendance pool.
-Additionally, check for projectors, HDMI cables, adapters, for a high resolution experience for your attendees.
+Additionally, check for projectors, HDMI cables, adapters, for a high-resolution experience for your attendees.